 - As for the legitimate interest, the controllers must strike a balance between its legitimate interest and the legitimate interest, rights and freedom of the individuals.
 In practice, it may entail the implementation of opt-out options (see here for more information).

 3.2.
 When to provide the information notice where the controllers obtain the personal data from a third-party source or wish to disclose them

 - within a reasonable period after obtaining personal data (at the latest within one month;

-These rules apply unless the information was previously provided to the data subject; it would prove impossible or involve disproportionate effort to provide such information; it would impair the achievement of the processing; a member states law provides for obtaining or disclosure of the information and; where professional secrecy or statutory obligation of secrecy applies to the data.
+Such rules apply unless (i) the information was previously provided to the data subject; (ii) it would prove impossible or involve disproportionate effort to provide such information; (iii) it would impair the achievement of the processing; (iv) a member states law provides for the collection or disclosure of the information and; (vi) where professional secrecy or statutory obligation of secrecy applies to the data.